Plastic recycling

 ‘Objective: Increase Recycling’

 ‘Recycling waste materials diverts potentially large volumes of wastes from landfills and combustors.
 Thus, recycling is absolutely vital to achieving local and national goals.
 Recycling is also important because it stops unnecessary depletion of valuable natural resources.
 Finally, recycling is an excellent educational tool to raise awareness in individuals of all types of waste management, because everyone must becomes conscious of what they do and do not discard.
 In order to increase recycling, markets must be available, more recyclables need to be separated, collected and marketed, a National Recycling Council should be formed.
 Incentives and disincentives for safe recycling should be examined and waste exchanges should be promoted.
-Of course, it is essential that, in the development of recycling programs, risks to human health and the environment are minimized from recycling’.
+Of course, it is essential that, in the development of recycling programs, risks to human health and the environment are minimised from recycling’.

 source